 Kerosene heaters are rated for indoor or outdoor use.
 Generally speaking, larger kerosene heaters are designed for outside use.
 Using an 80,000 – 200,000 BTU heater in a closed garage could be very dangerous, due to both carbon monoxide and fire danger.

-Finally, keep in mind that with kerosene, having a steady supply fuel is important so make sure its available locally and affordably before committing to this type of heat.
+Finally, keep in mind that with kerosene, having a steady supply of fuel is important so make sure its available locally and affordably before committing to this type of heat.